erichutchins/fstsed/README.md

 ### Volexity IOC database

-Let's use Volexity github repo as an example IOC database.
+Let's use Volexity's github repo as an example IOC database.
 I used a bit of python to convert multiple csvs into a single json file.

 1. **Get the data**
 ```